onedr0p/cluster-template/README.md

 ## :wave:&nbsp; Introduction

-The following components are installed in your [k3s](https://k3s.io/) cluster by default.
+The following components will be installed in your [k3s](https://k3s.io/) cluster by default.
 They are only included to get a minimum viable cluster up and running.
 You are free to add / remove components to your liking but anything outside the scope of the below components are not supported by this template.

 Feel free to read up on any of these technologies before you get started to be more familiar with them.